 "Everybody has a different [coffee] colour and the guy knows how to do it.
 It's definitely more complicated in Venezuela than it is in Australia," says Ivan.

 Watch Ivan Aristeguieta's sketch about ordering a coffee in Australia.
-This is a scene from his ABC iView show, Lost in Pronounciation.
+This is a scene from his ABC iView show, Lost in Pronunciation.
 Vimeo: Julia de Roeper

 Before moving to Adelaide in South Australia, Ivan had been a full-time comedian in Venezuela for two years.
 He was keen to continue doing comedy in Australia but being funny in Spanish isn't the same as being funny in English.